telerik/reporting-docs/designing-reports/connecting-to-data/expressions/overview.md

 ---
-title: Expressions Overview
+title: Overview
-page_title: Expressions Overview
+page_title: Expressions Explained in Brief
-description: Expressions Overview
+description: "Learn the basics about the Expressions in Telerik Reporting, what you may use them for and how to define them."
 slug: telerikreporting/designing-reports/connecting-to-data/expressions/overview
 tags: overview
 published: True